Morgan High School Harare

 Morgan High School is a state high school in Harare, Zimbabwe.

 History

 The school was founded in 1956 and named after Leonard Ray Morgan, the first permanent Secretary for Education in the Federation of Rhodesia & Nyasaland.
 It is situated in Arcadia, Harare.
-It was originally established to serve the needs of the Coloured and Asian communities in Mashonaland and is a former group A school.
-The sports teams are known as Stallions.
+It was originally established to serve the needs of the Coloured and Asian communities in Mashonaland.

+During the 1979 Rhodesian general election Morgan High School was used to house members of the Commonwealth Monitoring Force in Rhodesia.